mshakhomirov/datawarehouseAdvanced/Project_1/Milestones/Shakhomirov_S2_LP1_M1.md

 - More info how to get an access token can be found [here](https://developer.paypal.com/docs/api/get-an-access-token-curl/) or [here](https://developer.paypal.com/docs/api/get-an-access-token-postman/)

 * Hint for step 1:
+- Read [PayPal API basics](https://developer.paypal.com/docs/api-basics/manage-apps/#create-or-edit-sandbox-and-live-apps) this aims to explain how to create live and sandbox PayPal accounts and try to create a sandbox.
+_ Another usful link would be [PayPal Sandbox testing guide](https://developer.paypal.com/docs/api-basics/sandbox/) which explains the testing process and provides some tips on creating your PayPal developer account.

+* Hint for step 1: